Invitations today reflect varying styles of celebrations

 ECO-FRIENDLY

-“All of our paper is mostly recycled, and that’s something people really expect now,” says Williams.
+“All of our paper is mostly recycled, and that’s something people really expect now,” says Priore.

 “Plantable wedding invitations embedded with seeds are a great sustainable option, as is vegetable-based ink.
 And for those who want to go beyond paper, there are even rustic-looking invitations made of thin, laser-cut wood,” says Sylvester, of Real Simple.